-Historic homeowner grants are funded by a separate District budget allocation.
-These grants assist low- and moderateincome homeowners with the cost of repairing their historic homes.
-They are available in twelve of the city's historic
+Historic homeowner grants are funded by a separate District budget allocation authorized in 2007.
+These grants assist low- and moderate-income homeowners with the cost of repairing their historic homes.
+They are available in twelve of the city's historic districts.